Are figs vegan?

 Are figs vegan?
 It's a question that might sound more than a little paradoxical - after all, what could be more vegan than something that actually grows on a tree?
 But even so, a debate is currently raging in the vegan community about whether it's legitimate for vegans to eat them.

-Given that they're rich in antioxidants, a good source of fibre, contain calcium, iron, potassium, copper, and vitamins, can be eaten fresh or dried and – most importantly of all - grow on trees, you might be forgiven for thinking that figs would be an ideal addition to a vegan diet.
+Given that it's rich in antioxidants, a good source of fibre, contain calcium, iron, potassium, copper, and vitamins, can be eaten fresh or dried and – most importantly of all - grows on trees, you might be forgiven for thinking that the fig fruit would be an ideal addition to a vegan diet.
 Some, however, disagree.

 So this being the case, can vegans eat figs?
 Predictably there are two schools of thought on the issue, with much depending upon personal interpretations of the concept of veganism itself.